nikkypx/json_api_deserializer/README.md

 # Json Api Deserializer

-> NOTE: This extracted from [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers) for the JSON API spec
+> NOTE: This is extracted from [ActiveModelSerializers](https://github.com/rails-api/active_model_serializers) for the JSON API spec

 ## Installation